aguinane/nyum/_recipes/chocolate-mud-cake.md

 ---

+* `1 cup` butter
 * `1 cup` dark chocolate
-* `1 cup` butter
 * `1 cup` milk
 * `2 cup` sugar

-> Add dark chocolate, butter, milk and sugar to a saucepan, and heat over medium heat until melted.
+> Add butter, dark chocolate, milk and sugar to a saucepan, and heat over medium heat until melted.

 ---

+> Allow to cool for 10 minutes

+---

 * `2` eggs

-> Allow to cool for 10 minutes, then add eggs and whisk to combine.
+> Add eggs and whisk to combine.

 ---